COVID-19: What To Expect On Overnight Trips with Glacier Guides and Montana Raft

 Travel With Social Distancing

-Preferably, we will meet Guests at the trip’s starting location.
-However, if transportation is required, everyone in the vehicle will wear a mask and the vehicle will be filled at or less than 50% capacity.
+When possible, we will meet Guests at the trip’s starting location.
+When transportation is required, everyone in the vehicle will be strongly encouraged to wear a mask.
+Groups traveling together/family groups will be seated as normal.
+Unrelated traveling parties will be seated in accordance with current COVID-19 guidelines, such as masking or seating vehicles at or less than 50% capacity.
 Vehicle interiors will be cleaned and disinfected after each trip.

 DURING THE TRIP